sebastian-meier/dem-playground/README.md

 ### Optimizing the data
 Using GDAL's polygonize function will result in a lot of small rectangles, due to a lot of different shades of grey in the GeoTiff resulting in a lot of different levels of elevation.
 Following is an approach that looks at the overall histogram of the elevation and then breaks it down into n-levels thereby creating only n-levels of elevation and dropping the rest of the information.
 ```
-#converting the VRT to GeoTIFF (you can also use VRT but then the GeoTiffs have to be in the same folder than the VRT file)
+#converting the VRT to GeoTIFF (you can also use VRT but then the GeoTiffs have to be in the same folder than the VRT file, when you don't want to decide what interval to use, you can alternatively use the INTERVAL_IN_METERS parameter to define the number of layers you want, then simply set the COMPUTE_INTERVALS_OPTIONAL paramter to "true")
-node split_geotiff.js PATH_TO/srtm_cgiar.vrt INTERVAL_IN_METERS OUTPUT_NAME
+node split_geotiff.js PATH_TO/srtm_cgiar.vrt INTERVAL_IN_METERS OUTPUT_NAME COMPUTE_INTERVALS_OPTIONAL
 ```

-If you did not import the data into PostgreSQL directly, now importing the shapefile into Postgres
+If you did not import the data into PostgreSQL directly, now importing the shapefile into Postgres.
+If you have multiple files use the script from the LineString part to import multiple shp files at once.
 ```
 ogr2ogr -f "PostgreSQL" PG:"dbname=DATABASE_NAME" -nln TABLENAME srtm_cgiar.shp
 ```